open-component-model/ocm/docs/ocm/plugins.md

 **Synopsis:** `<plugin> [-c <pluginconfig>] info`

-The capapilities provided by a plugin are queried using the command `info`.
+The capabilities provided by a plugin are queried using the command `info`.

-It must reposond with JSON *Plugin Descriptor* on standard output
+It must respond with JSON *Plugin Descriptor* on standard output

 #### Plugin Descriptor